bajicdusko/bajicdusko.github.io/_posts/2017/2017-06-08-simplified-fragment-management.markdown

 does not mean that we have to stop using it.
 Fragments are (at the moment) part of our apps and we have to deal with it the best we can.

-By working on many apps, I've noticed few constant problem-patterns when it comes to fragments, listed below, however if you'd just like to jump to implementation, [click here](#solution).
+These issues might feel a little bit basic, however, by working on many android apps, I've noticed few constant problem-patterns (listed-below) when it comes to fragments.
+If you'd just like to jump to implementation, [click here](#solution).

 1. __Getting instance of Fragment__ (for whatever reason) from the existing stack of transactions, regardless of the position in the stack.